ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 2.  **Remote Binding Resolution**: If the located field is an `ance` field, the standard binding resolution protocol is invoked to find its ultimate physical storage location in a `publ` field of another node.

 This formal process guarantees that every valid pointer dereference ultimately accesses a well-defined, writable memory location.
 The complete formal definition of this process is provided in the **Arxil Language Formal Semantics and Verification** document under the section "Pointer Value Resolution: `Deref(p)`".

+Ultimately, the dereference operation correctly returns the memory location of the final, physical field.
+In the Arxil source code, this dereference semantics is specifically carried by Generic Opcode `derf`, as detailed in Appendix A.2.12.
+Each dereferencing access to the pointer field must explicitly trigger this two-stage parsing process through the derf instruction.

 ---